jaredpar/jaredpar.github.io/_posts/2008-10-16-powershell-and-64-bit-windows-helper-functions.md

 ---
 layout: post
 ---
-Recently at work I started using Windows 2008 64 bit edition.??
+Recently at work I started using Windows 2008 64 bit edition.
 Mainly for hyper-v but powershell also comes as part of the deal.

-I'm starting to work through the fun issues of getting some of my environment specific scripts to run in a 64 bit powershell process.??
+I'm starting to work through the fun issues of getting some of my environment specific scripts to run in a 64 bit powershell process.
 The following scripts are turning out to be fairly handy